sourcebroker/hugo-cms-theme/README.rst

   Today "well done" clickdummies are almost working websites.
 For small websites the time needed to implement clickdummy into TYPO3 can be huge compared to gains (which sometimes is simple editing only).
 Therefore one can consider to use TYPO3 as backend only for editing content.
-This content then will be written to files used by HUGO to generate website.
+This content then will be written to files used by Hugo to generate website.
-  If for some reason the website will go complicated in future and HUGO will be not able to handle that complex case then there is always fallback to implement frontend rendering in TYPO3.
+  If for some reason the website will go complicated in future and Hugo will be not able to handle that complex case then there is always fallback to implement frontend rendering in TYPO3.

 - **Security**

-  HUGO serves only static pages and if there will be no JSON API served by TYPO3 then TYPO3 can be fully hidden and accessed only by dedicated IP.
+  Hugo serves only static pages and if there will be no JSON API served by TYPO3 then TYPO3 can be fully hidden and accessed only by dedicated IP.

 - **Speed**